 Remember, you only need to meet one of these requirements to qualify for the $50/mo. internet benefit.

 Your income is at or below 135% of federal poverty guidelines

-If your gross household income in 2020 — the total income for everyone living in your home before taxes — was at or below 135% of federal poverty guidelines, you’ll qualify for the EBB program.
+If your gross household income in 2020 — the total income for everyone living in your home before taxes — was at or below 135% of federal poverty guidelines, you’ll qualify for the EBB program and a stimulus internet credit.
 Here’s what those cutoffs look like in every state: